starkbank/sdk-node/README.md

 ## Query MerchantInstallments

-Get a list of merchant purchases in chunks of at most 100.
+Get a list of merchant installments in chunks of at most 100.
 If you need smaller chunks, use the limit parameter.

 ```javascript
 const starkbank = require('starkbank');